• Skip to primary navigation

 To grease the baking dish:

-• 1 teaspoon fat to grease the dish
+- 1 teaspoon solid fat to grease the dish

 Instructions

-• DO THIS FIRST: Peel and press or mash garlic cloves.
-Dice the bacon finely.
+- DO THIS FIRST: Peel and press or mash 5 cloves garlic.
+Dice 4 ounces pork bacon slab finely.

-• Pour about two cups of water into a pot and throw in the dried mushroom mixture.
+- Pour about two cups of water into a pot and throw in 2 full hands dried mushrooms.
 Bring to a boil over high heat on the stovetop.
 Reduce the heat and boil gently for 10 minutes.

-• Remove the cooked mushrooms with a slotted spoon or sieve, drain, and cut them into smaller pieces.
-Leave the mushroom broth aside.
+- Remove the cooked mushrooms with a slotted spoon or sieve, drain, and cut them into smaller pieces.
+Keep the mushroom broth aside.

-• Meanwhile, place the bread cubes in a large bowl, pour in the milk, and stir until the milk is absorbed.
+- Meanwhile, place 4 cups cubed stale white bread in a large bowl, pour in 1 cup whole milk, and stir until the milk is absorbed.

-• Add diced bacon, eggs, and pressed garlic to the soaked bread.
-Season with salt and pepper.
+- Add diced bacon, 4 eggs, and pressed garlic to the soaked bread.
+Season with 1 teaspoon salt and 1/4 teaspoon black pepper.
 Stir well.

-• Pour in enough mushroom broth to make a semi-dense mixture.
+- Pour in enough mushroom broth to make a semi-dense mixture.
 Be careful; if you add too much liquid, the resulting bread pudding gets watery.
-Add the semolina and stir until combined.
+Add 2 Tablespoons semolina and stir until combined.

-• Grease a baking dish and dust it with breadcrumbs.
-That way, the mushroom pudding will not stick during baking to the bottom or sides and will be easy to remove after cooking.
-Pour the mixture into the prepared dish, and smooth the surface.
+- Grease a baking dish with 1 teaspoon solid fat and dust it with 2 Tablespoons breadcrumbs.
+This prevents the mushroom pudding from sticking to the bottom or sides during baking, making it easy to remove afterward.
+Pour the mixture into the prepared dish and smooth the surface.

-• Preheat the oven to 375°F (190°C).
-Bake the hubnik pudding for about 30 minutes, until the surface turns golden.
+- Preheat the oven to 380 °F. Bake the Hubník pudding for 30 minutes, until the surface turns golden.

 Notes